heyybless/AITM-MOM-system/README.md

 A comprehensive web application for managing college meeting minutes and coordination between different levels of college administration.

+## 🌐 Live Demo

+**👀 [View Live Application](YOUR_DEPLOYMENT_URL_HERE)** ← *Click here to try the application*

+> 🎮 **Demo Mode**: The live demo runs in demo mode with temporary data storage for testing purposes.
+All features are fully functional for demonstration.

+**📋 Quick Start Guide:**
+1. Visit the live demo link above
+2. Click "Register" to create a test account
+3. Choose any role (Administrator, Principal, HOD, or Faculty)
+4. Start creating and managing meetings!

+---

 ## Features

 - **Role-based Access Control**: Different roles for Principal, Administrator, HOD, and Faculty